popgendad/libpbwt/README.md

 khash_t(integer) *pbwt_get_regcount(pbwt_t *b)
 ```

 Returns a hash table keyed on region identifier strings and the associated value is the count of the number of samples in the PBWT from that region.
+The function will return a `NULL` pointer on failure.

 #### pbwt_get_sampdict()